Gas Fire Service Cost

 FAQs

-Modern gas fires are all fitted with oxygen depletion sensors and a flame failure device for safety and peace of mind.
+Many modern gas fires include oxygen depletion sensors (ODS) and a flame failure device (FFD) for safety and peace of mind.

-If you have a flueless gas fire then yes, definitely.
-Choosing the correct air vent for your flueless gas fire is critical and just one of the reasons why you need to have it installed by a gas safe engineer.
+Flueless gas fires usually need purpose-built ventilation.
+The exact requirement will depend on your appliance and its rated output, which is one of the reasons why you need to have it installed by a Gas Safe engineer.
 If you do not have the right size air vent, the installation will not be signed off by a Gas Safe registered engineer.

 While the fire itself is run on gas, the ignition for most modern gas fires is powered by electronic components that require an internal battery.

-No. While new legislations are being put in place on gas boilers being installed in newly built homes and properties, this does not currently affect gas fires.
+No. While new legislation is being put in place on gas boilers being installed in newly built homes and properties, this does not currently affect gas fires.

-Glass fronted gas fires are safer and often more efficient, while also producing a greater heat than that of a traditional open fire.
+Glass-fronted gas fires are safer and often more efficient, while also producing a greater heat than a traditional open fire.